 So ‘My Health Can’t Wait’ campaign is primarily focused on prioritizing healthcare during these uncertain times.

-J& J offers a comprehensive hub of resources to help prioritize their health.
-The site offers highly useful resources and tools for both the patients and healthcare professionals.
+J&J offers a comprehensive hub of highly useful resources and tools for both the patients and healthcare professionals.

 The campaign aims to educate patients on the importance of addressing their health and addressing the potential impact of delaying care.

-To help the health care professionals initiate conversations with their patients, an email template, tips for patient communication and tips for communicating via telehealth, are just some of the useful resources for the physicians.
+To help the health care professionals, initiate conversations with their patients – some of the supportive resources for the physicians., include an email template, tips for patient communication and tips for communicating via telehealth.

 This awareness campaign is run through social and PR.